masonalan/BeatAutosaver/README.md

     launchctl stop com.tyos.BeatAutosaver.plist
     launchctl start com.tyos.BeatAutosaver.plist

 ## Running

 BeatAutosaver will automatically run after install.
 Currently, BeatAutosaver will copy any file that looks like a beat or a loop that has been created or changed to its respective weekly folder.
 If you want to search through your entire beat folder and sort all your beats at once, navigate to your install directory and run:

     ./beat_autosaver.sh --all

 ## Future Improvements

-I am working on implementing the following:
-    - Compatibility with more naming conventions
-    - Installing with a traditional .pkg installer
-    - UI interface
-    - Ability to change last day of week (currently Sunday)
+I am working on implementing the following: - Compatibility with more naming conventions - Installing with a traditional .pkg installer - UI interface - Ability to change last day of week (currently Sunday) - Download python3 and fswatch on install rather than including them in git repo